latest nhpb_banner 1__compressed2

 Financial assistance programs in Mississippi.

-Get financial assistance and find free stuff for all cities and counties in Mississippi listed below, including Jackson and Gulfport.
-Find help with paying utility or electric bills, rent, food costs, as well as a housing or mortgage payment.
-Or get free health or dental care in MS or locate free gas vouchers for employment needs.
+Get financial assistance and find free stuff in all cities and counties in Mississippi.
+Find money to help with paying utility or electric bills, rent, food costs, as well as a housing or mortgage payment.
+Or get free grants or transportation services for low-income families including free gas vouchers for employment needs.
 Find immediate financial help near you in Mississippi below.

 Find financial help for paying bills, free stuff, or housing in MS for low-income families